AyFait/Cmc_Scrape_Top10/README.md

 Uses selenium and result is static, for now!

-Prerequisite:
+# Prerequisite:
 I assume you know how to install and setup webdriver, either firefox or chrome

-Requirements:
+# Requirements:
 webdriver
 selenium
 numpy
 pandas
 time
+datetime

-Issues that got fixed:
+# Issues that got fixed:
 -problem: data was generated as a single list
 >soln: reshaped into desired number of row n col